Cophomantella bifrenata

 Cophomantella bifrenata is a moth in the family Lecithoceridae.
-It was described by Edward Meyrick in 1921.
-It is known from South Africa and Tanzania.
+It was described by Edward Meyrick in 1921 and is found in South Africa and Tanzania.

 The wingspan is about 13 mm.
 The forewings are dark purple fuscous with a direct transverse whitish-ochreous streak at two-fifths, the posterior edge suffused especially on the upper half, and extended as a slender streak along the costa to beyond the middle.
 There is a cloudy whitish-ochreous line from a spot on the costa at three-fourths to the dorsum before the tornus, sinuate inwards above and outwards below the middle.
 The hindwings are pale greyish.